Baghdadi: Russia says it may have killed ISIS chief

 Story highlights

-- Multiple reports claiming al-Baghdadi's death in the past have proven false
+- Multiple reports claiming Baghdadi's death in the past have proven false

 - Russia says it targeted ISIS leaders at a command post near Raqqa, Syria